 Everyone responds to loss in their own way and in their own time.
 There is no right or wrong way to grieve.

-You may experience grief when someone close to you dies or after another significant loss, such as the loss of a relationship, a job, a pet, your good health, your way of life or treasured possessions.
+You may experience grief after any loss in your life.
+Sometimes this is when someone close to you dies.
+Other times it may be the loss of a relationship, a job, a pet, your good health, your way of life or treasured possessions.
 This section focuses on grief after a death from cancer, but much of the information applies to any type of grief.

-Grief is not an illness and does not need to be fixed, but it can be a confusing and overwhelming experience causing strong emotional and physical reactions.
+Grief is not an illness – it does not need to be cured or fixed – but it can be a confusing and overwhelming experience causing strong emotional and physical reactions.
 You may find it helpful to learn more about common grief reactions and ways of coping.

-How you experience grief depends on a number of things, such as:
+How you experience grief depends on a number of things:

 - your personality